 What is LEV?

 Local Exhaust Ventilation is concerned with the extraction of dust and other micro-particles including gas and vapour.
 LEV forms part of the regulations regarding the control of substances hazardous to health (COSHH).
-Essentially, the design and installation of a LEV system is to prevent inhalation or absorption of any hazardous materials.
+Essentially, the design and installation of a LEV system are to prevent inhalation or absorption of any hazardous materials.

 - Collect and trap any air that is identified as containing contaminants

-- Remove and hazardous substance from areas where people work
+- Remove hazardous substances from areas where people work

 - Contain any dangerous substance safely